SAP/abap-to-json/docs/basic.md

 * **NONE** - ABAP component names are serialized as is (UPPERCASE).
 * **LOW_CASE** - ABAP component names serialized in low case
 * **CAMEL_CASE** - ABAP component types serialized in CamelCase where symbol "\_" is treated as a word separator (and removed from the resulting name).
 * **EXTENDED** - works the same way as CAMEL_CASE but also, has extended logic for encoding special characters, such as: ".", "@", "~", etc. It shall be used if you need JSON names with characters not allowed for ABAP data component names.
-If you do not have special characters in JSON names, do not use it - the performance would be slower compared to CAMEL_CASE mode.
+If you do not have special characters in JSON names, do not use it - the performance would be slower than CAMEL_CASE mode.
 Example: ABAP name '\_\_A\_\_SCHEMA' translates in JSON name '@schema'
 Encoding rules (ABAP name → JSON name):
   * '\_\_E\_\_' → '!'
   * '\_\_N\_\_' → '#'